 - 30g Parmesan (grated) or 1/4 tsp sea salt

 - In a mortar and pestle or food processor crush the basil, garlic and oil first then add the nuts, parmesan (or salt) and sneeze of lemon and continue to crush until the nuts are crushed to your liking.

 *About the nuts: Pine nuts are used traditionally, but I like cashews and they are much cheaper.
 You can also use macadamias or other soft nuts or even roasted pumpkin seeds for a nut free version.
 If you like a crunchier, chunky style pesto double the amount of nuts used.

-**Dairy Free: Replace the Parmesan for 1/4 tsp sea salt if you want dairy free.
-This works well to coat chicken breast and pan fry.
+**Dairy Free: Replacing the Parmesan for 1/4 tsp sea salt if you want dairy free pesto is an easy swap.
+This swap also works well when using pesto in cooking eg to coat chicken breast and pan fry.
 Parmesan can burn and stick whereas when replaced with salt it cooks and flavours easily.

 Tips and tricks